Portfolio-Projects42/Quick-Post-Blog/posts/regex-and-test-method.md

 ---
-title: 'JavaScript Regular Expressions and the Test() Method'
+title: How To Add Backend Functionality To A Frontend App
-tags: ["javascript"]
+tags:
+  - javascript
 published: true
 date: '2019-01-06'
 ---